Understanding MIL-STD-810 and How to Use It

 CVG Strategy offers EZ Test Plan Templates for MIL-STD environmental (climatic/dynamic) and EMI/EMC test documentation.
 Our Detailed Environmental Test Plans (DETP)s are written as specified in Department of Defense standard MIL-STD-810 Task 405.
 They are available for specific applications such as Ground Mobile, Ground Stationary, and Shipboard Controlled, Shipboard Uncontrolled, and Aircraft Military.

-These DETPs include addendums for specifying procedures for monitoring of operational testing, test labels for photo identification and data sheets for collection of required data.
+These DETPs include appropriate methods, (such as Vibro-Acoustic/Temperature MIL-STD-810 Method 523) addendums for product specific information, test labels for photo identification and data sheets for collection of required data.
 Profile (LCEP).

 Our Electromagnetic Interference Test Plans are written as specified in MIL-STD-461.
 They contain the test methodology, addendums for product specific information, test labels for photo identification and data sheets.
 These plans are available for procedures listed in MIL-STD-461 and are also available for MIL-STD-1275, MIL-STD-704, and MIL-STD-1399-300.